-Review of existing targets (end of 2019):
+Review of existing targets (updated March 2020):

 - ♦ To decrease the proportion of cars travelling to the school to 30% based on 2017 figure.
 Not achieved and extremely unlikely to ever be achieved.
 This target needs to be revised.
-Car usage remains stable around 44%.
-Factors preventing this being reduced are distances pupils travel, overcrowding of buses, safety concerns and lack of public transport due to location. - ◆ To further increase the percentage of pupils walking less than 3 km to and from school to 20%.
-Some movement towards achieving this figure with 16% currently walking to school, which reflects the 2013 level. - ◆ To maintain the percentage of pupils sharing a lift to and from school at around 11%.
-Achieved with a slight increase to 12%. - ♦ To maintain or increase the percentage of pupils using public transport at 40%.
+Car usage remains stable around 42%.
+Factors preventing this being reduced are distances pupils travel, overcrowding of buses, safety concerns and lack of public transport due to location.
+Recommendation target should be amended to be realistically achievable, potentially 40% for next year and then further decreasing. - ◆ To further increase the percentage of pupils walking less than 3 km to and from school to 20%.
+There continues to be movement towards achieving this figure with 17% currently walking to school, which is the highest proportion for five years. - ♦ To maintain the percentage of pupils sharing a lift to and from school at around 11%.
+Not achieved, with a drop to 8%. - ♦ To maintain or increase the percentage of pupils using public transport at 40%.
 Achieved with travel by bus and taxi at 40%.